JakasaurusRex/GodotWorkshop/README.md

 For these reasons, we will be teaching and recommending Godot to be used for LionJam and future game jams!

-# Planning out our game
+# Planning out our game!